RommelTJ/docker_and_kubernetes_notes/practical_guide/s07-utility-containers/01_UtilityContainers.md

 "Utility Containers" is not an official term.
 It's a term to define containers that are not application containers.
 They only have an environment.
 They run tasks.

+## Why would you use them?

+Say you wanted to scaffold a project similar to npm init.
+You could use a container to do this.